 I'm thinking about building my own heaving line.
 What size/type rope do you recommend?

 We usually suggest either 1/4" or 5/16" diameter.
-Any smaller and there's a tendency to get tangled up.
-Any bigger and it just gets heavier and more difficult to throw.
+Smaller diameters have a tendency to get tangled up.
+Larger diameters only become heavier and more difficult to throw.
 A good 3-strand construction is better than braid because it has a more gradual, natural resistance to 'hockling' (tight twists and kinks) when thrown from a coil.

 Going back a hundred years or so, the common material for constructing a heaving line was natural hemp rope... which still works of course.
 But times have changed, and contemporary advancements have opened up an entirely new realm of possibilities which improve the performance and longevity of a heaving line.

 Of these various materials, polyester (Dacron) is an easy choice because it combines maximum strength and durability with consistent handling.
 Nylon rope is acceptable too, but as it ages the flexibility is somewhat reduced, and there's a tendency for it to develop a 'memory' when it's stored in a coil.

 Sometimes polypropylene (plastic) rope is used.
 For life-buoy tethers and rescue equipment, the fact that it floats is ideal.
 But it's also slippery, stiff and a little too light to make a proper heaving line because it just doesn't "carry" as well through the air.
 Especially on a breezy day - the difference might be compared to throwing a baseball versus throwing a ping-pong ball!

 If you're planning to build your own heaving line, keep in mind that you'll need about 12' of extra rope, over and above the length of the finished heaving line.
 About 10' goes into the monkey's fist knot... and then another foot or so goes into the tapered splice (at the monkey's fist end)... and then another foot or so for the eye-splice at the bitter end.